 List of Partners:

-The United Kingdom Government’s Department for International Development (DFID), UNDP, Government of Finland, Luxemburg, Japan and Germany, Swiss Development Agency (SDC), ECHO, USAID, EU TACIS, GCPP, SIDA and UNDP.
+Government of Russian Federation, the United Kingdom Government’s Department for International Development (DFID), UNDP (special funds such as BCPR, PBF), Government of Finland, Government of Luxemburg, Government of Japan, Government of Germany, Swiss Development Agency (SDC), ECHO, USAID, EU TACIS, GCPP, SIDA and many others.

 Maqsud Aripov, Area Manager / Area Security Coordinator E-Mail: firstname.lastname@example.org Youtube: «Согд – долина возможностей» (Sughd – the valley of opportunities) https://www.youtube.com/watch?v=8nAjRh_U3Zg